Can I Conquer My Vanity for the Sake of My Sanity?

 I'm worried that becoming frugal will force me to give up a certain amount of pride.
 And at the same time, I'm hoping that becoming frugal will help me to give up a certain amount of pride.

 This just about drives my boyfriend bonkers.
 He's a first generation American, and his immigrant parents raised him to be the epitome of frugal.
-If he buys anything, he buys the best (on sale, with free shipping), but he rarely buys anything.
-Despite making less money than I have for the past three years, he has amassed a savings of well over 60K simply by depositing the maximum allowed percentage of his paycheck in his 401K, by not buying a new wardrobe at Target every few weeks, and by not purchasing every new NPR-recommended book at Amazon.com.
+If he buys anything, he buys the best (on sale, with free shipping), but he rarely does.
+Despite making less money than I have for the past three years, he has amassed a savings of well over 60K simply by depositing the maximum allowed percentage of his paycheck in his 401(k), by not buying a new wardrobe at Target every few weeks, and by not purchasing every new NPR-recommended book on Amazon.
 I am in awe of him, but at the same time, I am repulsed by his frugality in the same way that he is repulsed by my careless spending.

 The truth is, frugality terrifies me because it assaults my vanity, and makes me fear for my dignity.
 It's gotten so bad that I will go through with an unexpectedly expensive purchase, and return merchandise later, rather than to tell a cashier that I'm going to put some items back, or that I can't afford that fourth pair of Spanx.
 Nordstrom is obviously a great place for me to shop, since their returns policy is so liberal.